Mooren History, Family Crest & Coats of Arms

 Early Notables of the Mooren family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Mooren Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mooren family to the New World and Oceana
+Migration of the Mooren family

 By 1643 there were only about 300 people in Quebec.
 Since immigration was slow, early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Mooren has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Mooren were Andrew Morin settled in Philadelphia in 1847; Daniell Morin settled in Pennsylvania in 1685; James Morin, aged 22; settled in New York City in 1822; John Morin settled in Philadelphia in 1851.

 - ^ Olivier, Reginald L. Your Ancient Canadian Family Ties.
 Logan: The Everton Publishers, Inc., P.O.
 Box 368, 1972.
 Print